 - written recording of their view with respect to decisions affecting Aboriginal children and young people including with respect to care planning, case planning, case plan review, permanency and placement decisions and cultural planning.

 Oversight by Aboriginal Community Controlled Mechanisms aims to:

-- ensure the participation of Aboriginal children and young people, their families/kin in decision making by FACS and service providers
+- ensure the participation of Aboriginal children and young people, their families/kin in decision making by DCJ and service providers

 - empower Aboriginal children and young people, their families/kin, and extended families, to set their own goals, priorities and action plans

 - ensure implementation of the policy and these rules and practice guidance

 - Achieve greater accountability in decision making and outcomes achieved for Aboriginal children and young people